OpenNebula/docs/source/management_and_operations/monitor_alert/configuration.rst

 Each host periodically sends monitoring data via the network to the Front-end, which collects and processes it in a dedicated module.
 This distributed monitoring system resembles the architecture of dedicated monitoring systems, using a lightweight communication protocol and a push model.

-As part of the regular start process, OpenNebula starts a ``onemonitord`` daemon running in the Front-end, that listens for network connections on port 4124 (both UDP and TCP).
+As part of the regular start process, OpenNebula starts the ``onemonitord`` daemon running in the Front-end, that listens for network connections on port 4124 (both UDP and TCP).
 Initially, OpenNebula connects to the hosts using SSH and starts a light agent that executes the probe scripts to collect and send data back to the ``onemonitord`` daemon in the Front-end.

 Probes are structured in information categories for host and virtual machine information.
-At regular intervals (in seconds) (configurable per category in the ``monitord.conf``) the data is transmitted, so the monitoring subsystem doesn't need to make any additional connections to gather it.
+At regular intervals (in seconds, configurable per category in the ``monitord.conf``) the data is transmitted, so the monitoring subsystem doesn't need to make any additional connections to gather it.

 |image0|